Binge Eating Disorder: signs, symptoms and treatment

 Binge eating disorder changes your eating behaviours and may result in physical symptoms and changes in your body.
 These can include:

-• digestive issues like stomach pains, bloating, constipation or diarrhoea.
+• Digestive problems, such as stomach pains, bloating, constipation or diarrhoea

 Treatment for Binge Eating Disorder

 If you think you may have BED, going to your GP as soon as you can and letting them know what’s going on is an important first step.
-They will be able to point you in the right direction to get treatment.
-Sometimes the idea of speaking to your GP about concerns around eating habits can be daunting.
-If you feel like you’re not ready to take that step just yet, you could call the Bodywhys helpline.
-Their helpline is open to anyone, and is delivered by a team of trained volunteers.
-It offers non-judgemental and confidential support and information about eating disorders.
+They will be able to point you in the right direction to get the best treatment for your needs.
+Sometimes the idea of speaking to your GP about eating concerns can be daunting.
+If you feel like you’re not ready to take that step just yet, consider calling the Bodywhys helpline.
+Their helpline, delivered by a team of trained volunteers, is open to anyone.
+The helpline offers non-judgemental and confidential support and information about eating disorders.

-If you are worried about a friend or family member, talk to them about it and encourage them to go see their GP.
+If you are worried about a friend or family member, talk to them and encourage them to see their GP.
 You can also offer to go with them if they don’t want to go alone.

 Talking therapy and family therapy

-Talking therapy is usually a part of treatment for BED.
-Some people will take part in individual talking therapy or group therapy, while others (especially young people) might do family-based treatment with members of their family.
+Talking therapy or group therapy is usually a part of treatment for BED.
+Some people will take part in individual talk therapy, while others (especially young people) might engage in family-based treatment (FBT).
+FBT is a type of systemic family therapy.
+The aim of talk therapy is to help you understand the root causes of your eating disorder.
+It can help you work towards developing a more comfortable relationship with food.

 You can reach out to Bodywhys for advice or information on BED.
-Bodywhys is the Eating Disorders Association of Ireland and provides confidential support, information, understanding and a listening ear to those affected by eating disorders.
+Bodywhys is the Eating Disorders Association of Ireland and provides confidential support, information and understanding to those affected by eating disorders.
 You do not need a diagnosis to talk to Bodywhys.

 How friends and family can help

 Setting out on a recovery journey can be daunting, but you don’t have to do it alone.
-Recovering from BED can be made easier if the people around you take the time to learn about the condition, how it impacts you, and how they can show understanding and support you.
-If you found the information in this article helpful, it could be a good idea to share it with some of the people in your life.
+It can be easier to recover from BED when the people around you take the time to learn about how the condition impacts you and how they can show understanding and support.
+If you found the information in this article helpful, consider sharing it with some of the people in your life.

 Feeling overwhelmed and want to talk to someone?